alexmcross18/python/README.md

 ## Requirements

-Python 3 and the `requests` library:
+Python 3 and the `requests` library installed:

 ```
 pip install requests